needle-mirror/com.unity.xr.meta-openxr/Documentation~/get-started/project-settings.md

 ## Add the Meta Quest build platform

 Unity 6.1 introduced the Meta Quest build platform.
 You can use this build platform to configure settings for standalone Meta Quest headsets.
-When you select this build platform, Unity automatically installs the Unity OpenXR: Meta package.

 To add the Meta Quest build platform: